Carrier diffusion in GaN -- a cathodoluminescence study. III: Nature of nonradiative recombination at threading dislocations: Results and Discussion

 The energy profiles exhibit a dipole-like shift around the dislocation, clearly indicating that we are dealing with a strain distribution induced by either $a$-type (edge) or $a+c$-type (mixed) threading dislocations (the energy shift resulting from the shear strain induced by the screw component is too small to distinguish between the two types \cite{Gmeinwieser_2005}).
-The observed line shift in Fig.~\ref{figE} amounts to 0.7~meV at 10~K and increases with temperature to 1.3~meV at 60~K, 1.9~meV at 120~K, 2.5~meV at 200~K, and 3.6~meV at 300~K. This shift is remarkably similar among the three selected dislocations.
+The observed line shift $\Delta E$ between the maxima and minima in Fig.~\ref{figE} amounts to 0.7~meV at 10~K and increases with temperature up to 3.6~meV at 300~K. This shift is remarkably similar among the three investigated dislocations.
 The increased noise for higher temperatures is due to the thermal broadening of the emission lines from 3~meV at 10~K to 60~meV at 300~K as well as a decreasing intensity, both contributing to a reduced accuracy of the spectral position obtained from the line-shape fit.

 Concerning the intensity profiles, their width decreases by about 40\% from 10 to 300~K. At the same time, the depth of the intensity dip centered on the dislocation (hereafter referred to as intensity contrast) decreases, but contrary to the energy variation, the intensity contrast varies significantly between the individual dislocations.
-The moderate decrease in width is fully consistent with the temperature-dependence of the spatial extent of the CL generation volume as determined in CD1.\cite{Jahn_2020} Note that that the diffusion length for this sample has been found in CD2 \cite{Brandt_2020} to decrease by a factor of 5 between 10 and 300~K. This change in diffusion length is obviously not reflected in the width of the CL intensity profile.
+The moderate decrease in width is fully consistent with the temperature-dependence of the spatial extent of the CL generation volume as determined in CD1 \cite{Jahn_2020}.
+Note that the diffusion length for this sample has been found in CD2 \cite{Brandt_2020} to decrease by a factor of 5 between 10 and 300~K. This change in diffusion length is obviously not reflected in the width of the CL intensity profile.